Beyond Accuracy: Evaluating the Reasoning Behavior of Large Language Models -- A Survey: Evaluation Methods

 \subsection{Rationale-Based Evaluation}

 In contrast to conclusion-based evaluation schemes, rationale-based evaluation methods focus on examining the reasoning trace generated by the model, typically assessing its logical validity and coherence.
+While this approach allows for more nuanced insights into the model's reasoning behavior, rationale-based evaluation schemes are often more challenging to automate and scale.
 Given the variability in the model's reasoning, a spectrum of assessment techniques exist.
-For rationales following a highly consistent format \textemdash either through structured contexts or methods that guide the model's response style~\citep{wan2024} \textemdash{} rationales can be \emph{parsed} into more formalized representations such as first-order logic~\citep{SaparovHe2023}, computation graphs~\citep{NEURIPS2023_deb3c281}, or causal graphs~\citep{willig2022can}, facilitating a more granular examination.
-Alternatively, \emph{interpretable quantitative metrics}, such as ROSCOE~\citep{golovneva2023roscoe} or RECEVAL \citep{prasad-etal-2023-receval}, may be utilized to evaluate the rationales' semantic alignment with the reasoning task, their coherence, factual consistency, and logical validity.
-In instances where rationales are less structured, qualitative inspections are commonly employed, either through diagnostic agents~\citep{huang2024clomo}, or human judgements~\citep{mondorf2024comparing}.
+For rationales following a highly consistent format\textemdash{}either through structured contexts or methods that guide the model's response style~\citep{wan2024}\textemdash{}rationales can be \emph{parsed} into more formalized representations such as first-order logic~\citep{SaparovHe2023}, computation graphs~\citep{NEURIPS2023_deb3c281}, or causal graphs~\citep{willig2022can}, facilitating a more granular examination.
+Alternatively, \emph{interpretable quantitative metrics}, such as ROSCOE~\citep{golovneva2023roscoe} or RECEVAL~\citep{prasad-etal-2023-receval}, may be utilized to evaluate the rationales' semantic alignment with the reasoning task, their coherence, factual consistency, and logical validity.
+In instances where rationales are less structured, qualitative inspections are commonly employed, either through diagnostic agents~\citep{huang2024clomo}, or human judgments~\citep{mondorf2024comparing}.